Recent months have seen the COVID-19 pandemic emerge as a global crisis requiring immediate, wide-spread and evidence-based action.

-Join us for this online event series, COVID-19 and Climate Change, to discuss these questions and more with leading researchers in the area.
+Join us for this new online event series, COVID-19 and Climate Change, to discuss these questions and more with leading researchers in the area.

 These events will be recorded.
 The recording will be made available after the event through the ANU Climate Change Institute YouTube channel.

 Event 4 – COVID-19 and Climate Change: Health implications